💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Business credit cards

-As another form of revolving credit, business credit cards let you use the money you need, pay it back, and use it again.
+As another form of revolving credit, business credit let you use the money you need, pay it back, and use it again.
 Credit cards have the advantage of being accepted just about anywhere—whether you take the office out to a business lunch or make a run to buy more staples—so you don’t need to plan ahead with this form of funding.